AmirHussain93/CarbonCrudApplication/README.md

 ### `npm run server`

-To start json server to run api go to root directory (cd carbon-react-redux-app) and run the following command
+To start json server to run api go to root directory (cd carbon-crud-app) and run the following command
    `npm run server`